jondashkyle/hardly-everything/README.md

 ## refactor
 - design by isolating the pure functions for templates
-- create a sandbox for viewing the templates
-- use that as a way of determining structure

 ## data
 - hardly everything app class constructor and `use` plugin for database
-- dat
-  - levelup/leveldown
 - sync using dat/hyperdrive/hypercloud
 - assign readable/memorable name to dat hash
 - learn a set of tools, not a framework
 - slightly immature
-- pouch
-  - switch to pouchdb
-  - setup couchdb api